<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3248926035247507&amp;ev=PageView&amp;noscript=1">

 Transfer Day at Merritt College

 Kudos to the Counseling Department Faculty/Staff, our Student Accessibility Services Team, and Dean Angela Khoo for putting on an amazing Transfer Day.
 We had a total of 170 students attend the event, with representatives from more than three dozen colleges.
-In addition to providing our students with an opportunity to learn more about potential transfer destinations (some where even able to apply on the spot), we collected useful data that will help us better identify areas of focus and student need.
+In addition to providing our students with an opportunity to learn more about potential transfer destinations (some were even able to apply on the spot), we collected useful data that will help us better identify areas of focus and student needs.
 We learned, for example, what motivated students to attend the event, how we can do a better job of messaging to our students, and where we need to place more emphasis on program planning.
 Related to this last point, we found out that while 92% of those in attendance had met with a counselor, and 63% had completed a Student Education Plan (SEP), only 41% had completed transfer-level English, and just 33% had passed a transfer-level math course.
-We will utilize the data to ensure that students are adequately prepared for transfer, and that we are reaching our SCFF metric goals.
+We will utilize the data to ensure that students are adequately prepared for transfer and that we are reaching our SCFF metric goals.

 Merritt BoT Report 11 12 24_6